alvertogit/deeplearning_flask/README.md

             ¯¯¯¯¯¯¯            ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
 ```

-## HOW TO RUN DEEPLEARNING ON FLASK WITH DOCKER COMPOSE
+## HOW TO RUN DEEP LEARNING ON FLASK WITH DOCKER COMPOSE

 The steps and commands to run the [deep learning] model on the [Flask] server with [docker-compose] are described below.